-I have always been concerned with the urge of people being okay with owning guns or being fascinated with weapons.
-I know India has a lot of things wrong, but one thing right is that it’s not okay to own a gun.
+I have always been concerned with the kind of people being okay with owning guns or being fascinated with weapons.
+I know India has a lot of things wrong, but one thing right is that it’s not okay for a common man to own a gun.
 Of course some do own it, with money and a license and so on.
-But you won’t have shops full of gun display, its not common to see a common man with a gun.
+But you won’t have shops full of gun display, its not common for people to die due to guns, not where I grew up and I really don’t know why guns can’t be limited to police authorities only.

 So, the fact that there was a day for Gun Violence Awareness was quite surprising.
 After all, how hard it would be to convince people it is dangerous and change laws?
 Apparently, it’s not as easy as I thought it would be.